pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

 Without the nonzero fill value support, researchers in this field would not be able to compute these quantities as simply as above because they would need to keep track on the constant level of the signals at different transformation steps.
-For instance, using Pytorch 1.6, the same computation of intracellular concentration of potassium would be:
+For instance, using PyTorch 1.6, the same computation of intracellular concentration of potassium would be: